How to Build Your Own Email Marketing Funnel (in Under 3 Hrs)

 Then, just sit back and watch your email list grow and grow.

-The VACUUM Method: AutoGrow’s Proven Email Marketing Formula
+The VACUUM Formula: AutoGrow’s Proven Email Marketing Formula

 Now that we’ve covered how to fuel your email marketing funnel, let’s look at what to actually include in your emails.